AndrewMathas/gitcat/README.rst

 The `git cat` commands are only applied to those repositories that have been "installed" using `git cat install`.
-Consequently, if the gitcatrc file is itself in a git repository then different computers that use this file can syncrhonise different repositories using `git cat`.
+Consequently, if the gitcatrc file is itself in a git repository then different computers that use this file can synchronise different repositories using `git cat`.

 ------------